Root Canal - Long Island City, NY 11101.

 So are you proactive or reactive?

 Yes!
-Our dentists here at our long island city office does offer root canal treatments.
+Our dentists in island city does offer root canal treatments.
 We will remove the nerve from the tooth and disinfect the entire root canal.
 All of this is done under a rubber dam.

 Afterwards we will place a dental crown over it once the treatment is completed.
 A crown or tooth cap is needed because the blood supply also gets removed along with the nerve.
-When there is no more blood and nutrients going to the tooth, it starts to get very brittle and may break if you bite something hard.
+When there is no more blood and nutrients going to the tooth, it starts to get very brittle and may break if you bite into something hard.
 A second reason is that once the nerve is taken out, the tooth is now dead and it will start to discolor over time so the tooth cap is also for cosmetic reasons as well.
 You may notice the tooth start turning a very dark grey color over time.
 Hopefully that answers your question about if you need a crown after a root canal.